malgebary/Azure-Route-Server-MicroHack/README.md

 ## Scenario 3: Vnet peering and ARS

-In this scenario we will explore how a peered Vnet can learn routes from Azure Route Server that is deployed in peered Vnet, what will the peered ***Spoke-VM*** learn and what the next hop will be when having Virtual Network Gateway combined with ARS in same remote Vnet.
+In this scenario we will explore how a peered Vnet can learn routes from ARS that is deployed in peered Vnet, what will the peered ***Spoke-VM*** learn and what the next hop will be when having Virtual Network Gateway combined with ARS in same remote Vnet.

 For this scenario we will add the following component: